Taoism

 The sacral chakra embodies the harmony of opposites seen in Taoist belief.
 The Tao, or the way, sees everything in terms of Yin (receptive earth) and Yang (expansive sky.)
 The dots within the Taoist symbolrepresent aspects of the other.
 Taoists see life as a continual balance between Yin and Yang, any shift to one extreme will be self-defeating.

-Taoism is based on indigenous beliefs in China dating as far back as 5000-3000 BCE.
-Women, or Wu shamans were the primary healers, rainmakers and dream interpreters.
-Chinese culture moved from matriarchy to patriarchy when the focus shifted to morally perfected Sage-Kings.
+Some women were known as Wu shamans, they were the primary healers, rainmakers and dream interpreters.
+When Chinese culture moved from matriarchy to patriarchy the focus shifted to morally perfected Sage-Kings.
 The heavenly FuXi Bagua was created around 2500 BCE.
 Lao Tzu (590 BCE) is considered the father of Taoism.
 He is credited with writing the Daodejing or “Book of the Way and its Power.”
-The sacral chakra helps us balance our duality by seeing that we are one.
+The sacral chakra helps us to balance our duality by seeing that we are one.

 Message: Find harmony in our life by embracing the opposites within us.
 Step out of being right and wrong by allowing our life to flow.
 Become the observer.
 Go outside or near water to help open our mind to new ways of seeing and being that are waiting for us to experience.